1995YogeshSharma/Multi-Stop-Watch/README.md

 # Multi-Stop-Watch
 Manage multiple activities using stop watches and attach notes to the activities as well.
-You perfect time management tool
+Your perfect time management tool.

-Below is the screenshot showing the app in working :-
+Below is the screenshot showing the app working :-

 ![image](https://cloud.githubusercontent.com/assets/9693472/25718789/02f4d940-3125-11e7-8c8d-fd0212a37c38.png)